Shellmates/MicroCTF-2021-quals/web/secure-serializer/solution/README.md

       return render_template("index.html", flag=FLAG)
 ```

-- But the problem now is that you need to provide a signature (md5 hash) of the serialized payload which is given when use the `Serialize` function
+- But the problem now is that you need to provide a signature (md5 hash) of the serialized payload which is given when web use the `Serialize` function

 - The md5 signature is computed as the following : `md5(KEY || serialized)`, where `KEY` is a secret key of length 12 and `serialized` is our serialized object (python string in our case)